-As a supplement to the course evaluation survey, the teachers of the academic course "Computer-Mediated Communication" asked the students to participate in a forum discussion in Ning about their experiences with this tool.
+As a supplement to the course evaluation survey, the teachers of the academic course "Computer-Mediated Communication" have asked the students to participate in a forum discussion in Ning about their experiences with this tool.
 The responses of the participants in this online forum were mostly favorable.
 For instance, one participant stated that it is "a great way to connect students and professors, accessible and simple, which is in correspondence with the title of the course".
 However, many students indicated in their responses that there were some usability and privacy related problems in the use of Ning.

 The data presented in Figure 1 and the openended responses of the subjects in our study confirm the first hypothesis: H1.
-The use of the online community tool Ning is perceived as useful in comparison to other Web 2.0 tools used in the academic course "Computer-Mediated Communication" and it contributes to the educational effects of this course.
+The use of the online community tool Ning is perceived as useful in comparison to other Web 2.0 tools used in the academic course "Computer-mediated Communication" and it contributes to the educational effects of this course.

-To evaluate the potential motivational effects of the Ning tool the following items were included in the course evaluation survey: "Evaluation of interestingness of work with the Ning system", "Increase of my motivation for learning the course content", and "Enrichment of my 'educational experience' during class and while performing activities".
-The available responses were again in the range from "1 - verypoor" to "5 - very good".
-The results for both groups of part-time students are presented in Figure 2.
-As can be concluded from the data presented in Figure 2, in both groups of subjects the Ning tool was highly evaluated for interestingness ( $M{G1}$ =4.47; $M{G2}$ =4.74), positive effects on motivation for learning the course content ( $M{G1}$ =4.33; $M{G2}$ =4.48), and enrichment educational experience $(M{G1}=4.27;$ of $M{G2}$ =4.74).
-In fact, many of the students from both groups stated that working with the Ning tool was one of the most interesting activities in course the university "Computer-Mediated Communication".
-In their forum discussions the students commented that the use of Ning adds practical aspects to the course, makes it possible to create a personal profile, includes diverse communication channels for interaction, ensures more privacy than an open social network, etc. For instance, one student stated that he was sure that, when using Ning is concerned, "for many students learning is easier in that way because the course becomes more attractive, and we must admit that is easier to learn when it is fun and when we enjoy it".
+To evaluate the potential motivational effects of the Ning tool the following items were included in the course evaluation survey: "Evaluation of interestingness of work with Ning system", "Increase of my motivation for learning course content", and "Enrichment of my 'educational experience' during class attendance and while performing activities".
+The available responses were again in the range from "1 - very poor" to "5 - very good".
+The results for both groups of part time students are presented in Figure 2.
+As can be concluded from the data presented in Figure 2, in both groups of subjects the Ning tool was highly evaluated for interestingness ( $M{G1}=4.47$ ; $M{G2}=4.74$ ), positive effects on motivation for learning course content ( $M{G1}=4.33$ ;

+$M{G2}=4.48$ ), and enrichment of educational experience (MG1=4.27; MG2=4.74).
+In fact, many of the students from both groups stated that the work with the Ning tool was one of the most interesting activities of the course "Computer-Mediated Communication".
+In their forum discussions the students commented that the use of Ning adds practical aspects to the course, makes it possible to create a personal profile, includes diverse communication channels for interaction, ensures more privacy than an open social network, etc. For instance, one student stated that he was sure that, regarding the use of Ning, "for many students learning is easier in that way because the course becomes more attractive, and we must admit that is easier to learn when it is fun and when we enjoy it".

-Figure 2.
-Results of evaluation of interestingness of work with the Ning tool, effect on increase of motivation to learn, and enrichment of educational experience for Group 1 (N=15) and Group 2 (N=23)
+Figure 2: The results of evaluation of interestingness of work with Ning tool, effect on increase of motivation to learn, and enrichment of educational experience for Group 1 (N=15) and Group 2 (N=23)

 On the basis of the data presented in Figure 2 it can be concluded that the second hypothesis was also confirmed: H2.
-The use of the online community tool Ning is perceived as interesting and motivating to the students of the academic course "Computer-Mediated Communication" and it also contributes to the enrichment of students' educational experience.
-In fact, regarding interestingness, motivation increase and enrichment of educational experience, the Ning tool was on average more favorably rated than the mind-mapping tool bubbl.us or the block-diagram tool Gliffy.
+The use of the online community tool Ning is perceived as interesting and motivating to the students of the academic course "Computer-Mediated Communication" and it also contributes to the enrichment of educational experience of students.
+In fact, regarding interestingness, motivation increase and enrichment of educational experience, the Ning tool was on the average more favorably rated than mind-mapping tool Bubbl.us or block-diagram tool Gliffy.